DrikoldLun/springit/README.md

 Problems:
-SES not usable ? gmail can use but need to set lts Amazon RDS db usable not viewable (not a problem) submit page error - when user submit, the link doesn't add this user object to its domain
+SES not usable ? gmail can use but need to set lts Amazon RDS db usable not viewable (not a problem) submit page error - when user submit, the link doesn't add this user object to its domain, solved through setuser in linkcontroller postmapping, there is a similar issue for commenting as well

+todo:
+1.upvote/downvote? solved by copy the code from list.html to view.html 2.email test.

+### 12.6 setup custom domain name
+route53